elasticio/elasticio.github.io/content/_components/google-cloud-storage/index.md

 #### Output Metadata

 Depends on `Enable File Attachments` and `Emit behavior` fields.
- * If `Emit behavior` field is equal to `Emit page` - object with property `results` that contains array of files
+ * If `Emit behavior` field is equal to `Emit page` - object with the property `results` that contains array of files
- * If `Emit behavior` field is equal to `Emit individually`, file information will fulfill whole message
+ * If `Emit behavior` field is equal to `Emit individually`, file information will fulfill the  whole message
- * If `Enable File Attachments` checked, for each file there will be additional field - `attachmentUrl`
+ * If `Enable File Attachments` is checked, for each file there will be an additional field - `attachmentUrl`

 #### Limitations

 * Google Cloud Storage API doesn't support filtering by dates - as result we collect information about all files from selected Bucket and filter them locally (inside component) for each trigger execution
-* From point above, option `Emit page` not always emit records according to `Page Size`
+* From the point above, option `Emit page` does not always emit records according to `Page Size`

 ### Webhook

-This trigger allow to track changes in bucket
+This trigger allows tracking changes in the bucket

 #### Configuration Fields